cfarkas/SARS-CoV-2_illumina_analysis/README.md

 Then in a terminal type
 >samtools
->bcftools

-to check 1.10 versions (using htslib v1.10)
+to check 1.10 version (using htslib v1.10)

 ### Obtaining SRA toolkit from ncbi (for downloading reads from SRA archive).
 ```